MESAHub/mesa-website/07-troubleshooting.markdown

 of "mesh\_delta\_coeff" and restarting from a step before the convergence problems started.

-Use your favorite the visualization tools to get an idea of what's going on -- make lots of plots!
+Use your favorite visualization tools to get an idea of what's going on -- make lots of plots!
 I strongly recommend using PGstar or something like it to make on-screen plots as the run progresses.